 Calyssa Hall is a resident of Afton, Minnesota, and has worked for many years as a freelance director, stage manager, musician, production coordinator, lighting designer, and technician for professional and community theatres throughout the greater Twin Cities area.
 She graduated Summa Cum Laude in music and musical theatre from the University of Wisconsin – River Falls.
 Ms. Hall has taught drama in the Stillwater Area School District and has directed community education theatre programs in Inver Grove Heights and South St. Paul.
 In 2013, she founded the company that is now known as Only a Dim Image Productions and will further its mission through the creation of The Zephyr Theatre.

-Cassidy Hall is a student at the University of Wisconsin – River Falls, pursuing degrees in Creative Writing, Music, and Musical Theatre.
-She works as the director for ACT Theater in the South Saint Paul Tri-District, as a writing tutor for UW-River Falls, and as a professional photographer.
+Cassidy Hall graduated from the University of Wisconsin – River Falls with degrees in Creative Writing, Music, and Musical Theatre.
+She works as a director and instructor for The Zephyr Theatre, and a director for ACT Theater in the South Saint Paul Tri-District.
+She is also a professional photographer and a creative writer.
+She worked as a writing tutor for UW-River Falls in the past, and currently volunteers as an editor.
 Cassidy has been actively involved with theatre for many years, performing with the Phipps Center for the Arts, CB Productions, Stillwater Community Theatre, Woodbury Community Theatre, and various companies in the Twin Cities.
 She is trained in acting, singing, and dance, including ballroom, jazz, contemporary, and tap.
 In addition to performing on stage, she has also worked backstage for many productions as stage manager, director’s assistant, deck captain, light/sound board operator, and prop master.

 Bill Hupp is a St. Paul resident, actor, and improvisation comedian who has performed with numerous companies in the last several years.
 He returned to his native Chicagoland and coached high school and college speech teams from 2011-2014, before settling in Minnesota.
 A copywriter by day, Bill is currently a member of local improv troupe Fantastic Voyage and plays every Wednesday night in Anoka.